The Role of Leadership in Building Agile Culture

 Agile innovation thrives under the ability to try new ideas and approaches.
 Experimentation must consequently become a key feature in an organization’s approach to corporate innovation.
 Leaders need to ensure that employees are positioned to do this well.

-With platforms like KICKBOX, experimentation is encouraged and facilitated.
+With the right innovation management solutions, experimentation is both encouraged and facilitated.
 Meanwhile, data visualization can accelerate the prototyping and testing stages.
 This can help organizations identify failures and learn from them quickly.
 More importantly, it accelerates the path to product release.
 Not least because iterative approaches mean that software patches and other updates can be released at a later date.

 Corporate innovation doesn't only work better when there is a company-wide buy-in.
 It also requires teams to work with each other.
 This allows the organization to tap into a collective knowledge base.

-KICKBOX doesn’t only connect colleagues to other teams within the business.
-It can also help them gain advice from other innovators (so-called Kickboxers).
+KICKBOX Intrapreneurship for example, doesn’t only connect colleagues to other teams within the business.
+It can also help them gain advice from other innovators.
 Collaborative efforts also extend to involving the customers, as has been shown by initiatives like the My Starbucks Idea scheme.
 Either way, innovation becomes more agile when multiple perspectives are taken into account and the collective mindset is focused on the innovation at hand, rather than taking credit for it.

 Leading by example enables leaders to see when something isn’t quite right or hinders the flow of creativity.
 Actions speak louder than words, and an agile leader that is ready to tap into his/her creativity and collaborate with others will strengthen the overall attitude towards innovation in the company.
 When employees are inspired to follow in their leader's footsteps, the rate of idea generation should increase.

-While agile innovation requires the right mindset, having the right tools in place will make a huge difference.
-The real-time and collaborative features of KICKBOX, make this employee innovation program suitable to any organization wanting to adopt a more agile method of work and empower employees to innovate.
+Building an agile culture requires the right mindset, as well as having the right tools in place.
+The real-time and collaborative features that are part of rready's range of Innovation Management tools, make these innovation programs suitable to any organization wanting to adopt a more agile method of work and empower their employees to innovate.

-Discover the hidden benefits of intrapreneurship within your organization with rready.
-Our innovative software solutions empower you to take the lead, drive change, and achieve tangible results.
-If you're ready to join forces and unlock your full potential, reach out to us today.
+Discover our innovative software solutions that will empower you to take the lead, drive change, and achieve tangible results.
+If you're rready to join forces and unlock your full potential, reach out to us today.

 Get started today